Ricimer: Libius Severus (461–465)

 Although he faced open military opposition from Western generals, with the docile Severus as emperor, Ricimer was master of Rome and Italy.
-The principal problems facing Ricimer during Severus' reign were military opposition from the Vandals—who controlled Corsica, Sardinia, Malta, the Balearics, and Sicily, while also making incursions into mainland Greece and Italy—and political opposition from the Eastern Empire.
+The principal problem facing Ricimer during Severus' reign was the lengthy war against the Vandals—who controlled Corsica, Sardinia, Malta, the Balearics, and Sicily, while also making incursions into mainland Greece and Italy—and political opposition from the Eastern Empire.

 In 461, Ricimer suborned the Huns under Marcellinus, who was compelled to abandon Sicily.
 Sometime in 463, Ricimer defeated a contingent of Visigoths at Orleans, formerly an Alan stronghold.
 Then in 464, Ricimer commanded an army that met an invading Alan host at the Battle of Bergamo, where he defeated the invaders and killed their king, Beorgor.

-Due to diminished tax revenues and with the key armies of the West under opposition control, Ricimer needed assistance from the East in order to maintain order in the West.
+Due to diminished tax revenues and with the key armies of the West under opposition control, Ricimer needed assistance from the East to maintain order in the West.
 As such, Severus, despite his docile nature, represented an obstacle to Ricimer's power and a hindrance to any reconciliation efforts with Leo or Geiseric.
-On November 14, 465, Libus Severus died.
+On 14 November 465, Libius Severus died.
 According to Cassiodorus, he was poisoned by Ricimer, but this reconstruction is doubted on the basis of Sidonius Apollinaris.
 Ricimer proceeded to rule the West for eighteen months without an emperor as he waited for Leo to name Severus' successor.